Highlights

 Why Circular Manufacturing Matters

-Upholding and advancing circular economy principles is an important component of Greif’s Build to Last Strategy and our customer partnerships.
-We actively manage the life cycle of packaging through the manufacturing, reconditioning, reuse and recycling processes.
-Creating products that embody circularity and build on environmental and social capital requires collaboration with our suppliers, customers and other value chain partners.
-Waste diversion and material recovery strengthen our Circular Economy management and allow us to build stronger relationships with our suppliers.
-Collaborating and building partnerships across our value chain help us develop sustainable and innovative solutions to advance our collective goals, reduce environmental impacts, provide a more sustainable end-of-life for products and advance our corporate and sustainability objectives.
+Circular economy principles are an important component of Greif’s Build to Last Strategy.
+By reusing, recycling and reconditioning materials throughout the product lifecycle, we minimize resource use and waste and lower carbon emissions.
+Achieving circularity and enhancing environmental and social capital requires us to strengthen our internal collaboration and work closely with our suppliers, customers and other value chain partners.
+For example, increasing waste diversion and material recovery allows us to build stronger relationships with our suppliers.
+Overall, strategic partnerships across our value chain support our innovation capabilities, enabling us to create solutions that achieve shared goals, minimize environmental impacts and advance our business and sustainability goals.

 Governance

-• Waste reduction and reducing natural resource use
+- Waste reduction and minimizing natural resource use.

-• Innovation and increasing recyclability, and use of recycled materials, in our products
+- Innovation and increasing recyclability, and use of recycled materials.

 Paper Packaging & Services